 - Organise and structure material to write confidently

 - Critically analyse a diverse range of source material

-- Communicate a coherent and convincing argument in both oral and written formats
+- Communicate a coherent and convincing argument in written formats

 Subject Specific Intellectual and Research Skills